mveeprojects/JavaSpringBootAPIProxy/README.md

 ### Next steps
 * DONE ~~Run dockerised wiremock instance with mocked JSON response of an external REST API.~~
 * DONE ~~Run the application and wiremock together in docker-compose.~~
-* Add code to call the external API and print the JSON to the "/" endpoint.
+* DONE ~~Add code to call the external API and print the JSON to the "/" endpoint.~~
 * Create a simple UI using Thymeleaf.
 * Render JSON of external API in "pretty print" in an iframe or similar on the UI.
 * Add basic auth to external API call.